GraphicApp/electron-mysql-demo/README.md

-# electron-mysql-demo
+# electron-pouchdb-demo
-Demonstrating use of mysql wrapped in electron
+Demonstrating use of pouchdb wrapped in electron